baekoor/MarioML/README.md

-# super-mario-bros-reinforcement-learning
+# MARIOML

 The pre-trained models are located under `./models`.
-To run these models run `./ppo-play.ipynb`.
+To run these models use `./ppo-play.ipynb`.

-To train a new model run `./ppo-train.ipynb`.
+To train a new model use `./ppo-train.ipynb`.

 ## Requirements (tested)